arpentnoir/aanzfta-renderer/README.md

 ## Available Scripts

-In the apps, you can run:
+In the renderer, you can run:

 ### `npm install`